Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 }
 ```

-Just stating the `DevProxy` name is the preferred and most resilient method of enabling the `DevProxy` but you can also specify the full URL if needed.
+Just stating actual [sidecar's][md-terms-sidecar] name is the preferred and most resilient method of enabling the `DevProxy` but you can also specify the full URL if needed.

-Again, if you prefer using the pre-configured [api app registration][md-terms-client] the name of the [sidecar][md-terms-sidecar] is the same as the audience: "`demo_hello_api`".
-Use this configuration:
+Either way, you will need to consult your [API manager][md-terms-api-manager] to get the name of your [sidecar][md-terms-sidecar].
+But, again, if you prefer using the pre-configured [sidecar][md-terms-sidecar] it is called: "`demo_hello_api`".
+If so, use this configuration:

 ```json
 {